 Due to delayed diagnosis commonly found in male breast cancer, the overall 5-year survival is approximately 40% to 65%.
 When stratified, stage I is 75% to 100%, stage II is 50% to 80%, stage III is 30% to 60%, and stage IV is 20% to 30%.
 Despite these findings, when matched with various prognostic factors such as age, stage of disease, and grade, the mortality of males with breast cancer has not been found to be significantly greater than in females with breast cancer.

 Long term monitoring is necessary because men are at very high risk for a second ipsilateral or contralateral breast lesion.

 Routine screening of males with breast cancer is not established due to the rarity of occurrence.
 Yet, males (especially those older than 35) should be educated on the potential risk factors discussed and be advised on genetic counseling if they have a family history of breast cancer (in both males and females) or other cancers that may be triggered by a BRCA gene, for example, ovarian, pancreatic, testicular, or prostate cancers.

-An aspect of male breast cancer that is frequently overlooked is the negative stigmas that these patients routinely face which leads them to feel quite isolated and vulnerable.
-Psychosocial support through various interdisciplinary teams should be offered to allow for a more normalization of their condition and experience as well as to create an atmosphere of nonjudgmental dialogue to address their concerns and potential stigmas.
+An aspect of male breast cancer that is frequently overlooked is the negative stigmas that these patients routinely face, which leads them to feel quite isolated and vulnerable.
+Psychosocial support through various interprofessional teams should be offered to allow for a more normalization of their condition and experience as well as to create an atmosphere of nonjudgmental dialogue to address their concerns and potential stigmas.